What is Open Banking & Why Does it Matter in 2019?

 HSBC has launched Connect Money App that allows customers to view their bank accounts from 21 different banks in a single mobile application.
 Flux launched a digital receipt and loyalty points app, which facilitates Barclays’ customers even in the absence of a physical loyalty card.
 Llyods introduced account aggregators that enable customers to track their spending behaviors and locate best deals.
 There are several other third-party service providers that offer API based integration to perform several compliance based actions such as KYC & AML checks.
 Document verification is also offered through open banking apps to authenticate the credit cards used for online payments.

-Millions of actions are being performed using Open Banking APIs in the UK alone on a monthly basis as reported by Open Banking Implementation Entity (OBIE).
+Millions of actions are being performed using this Solution APIs in the UK alone on a monthly basis as reported by Open Banking Implementation Entity (OBIE).

 How efficient is Open Banking?